 - Scoop out some batter and lower it into the oil.

-How did the buns turn out?
-Isn’t it so satisfying to watch them cook and expand in the oil?
-From the crust to the inside, it is a delightful treat that can warm your heart and fill your stomach!
+How did the Nigerian Buns turn out?
+From the crust to the crumbs, it is a delightful treat that can warm your heart and fill your stomach!

 Tips

-According to Charlotte’s Lively Kitchen, you can make self-raising flour by combining all-purpose flour and baking powder.
-You can also add a bit of salt as an additional leavening agent.
+According to Charlotte’s Lively Kitchen, you can make self-rising flour by mixing all-purpose flour and baking powder.
+You can also add a bit of salt as an additional leavening agent like bicarbonate of soda.

 Tips to Make Nigerian Buns